The Following webpage was created by Chris

 Callaghan

-historical references, plus full explanations of the c.v. of Ceallachain Caisil, king of
+references, plus full explanations of the CV of Ceallachan Caisil,

 under the title, "Father of All the O'Callaghans",

-Euro, including postage (within Ireland).
-The text is in Word and pdf format
+for only 5.00 Euro, including postage (within Ireland).
+The text is in Word and

-for easy reading and printing.
-It would be of much benefit to the multitudinous
+pdf format for easy reading and printing.
+It would be of much benefit to the